Options - go to homepage

 The term facade is frequently used in the context of TPSDK.

-In essence, the facade is a wrapper layer around various TPSDK components.
+Essentially, the facade is a wrapper layer around various TPSDK components.
 It simplifies integration by exposing commonly used functions, such as Bluetooth connectivity and initiating an NTRIP survey.
-Additionally, it serves as a practical example of how to utilize the interfaces provided by TPSDK.
+It also serves as a practical example of how to use the interfaces provided by TPSDK.

 The facade is provided as source code for Android and as a component for iOS, making it easy to integrate into your project.
-The typical approach involves copying and pasting the facade into your solution, allowing for seamless updates when new TPSDK versions are released.
+The typical approach is to copy and paste the facade into your solution, allowing for seamless updates when new TPSDK versions are released.

 For customization, enhancements to the facade are best implemented in a derived class.
 This ensures that updates to the original facade can still be easily applied using a drag-and-drop process.